amsynist/amsynist/README.md

-Am a beginner and interesting in learning design,Programming and Tech stuff .
+Am a beginner and interested in learning design,Programming and Tech stuff .

   Gfx and Coding as a hobby